wulffern/aic2023/lectures/l09_osc.md

 ## Circuit

 Below is a common oscillator circuit, a Pierce Oscillator.
-The crystal is the below the dotted line, and the two capacitances are the on-PCB capacitances.
+The crystal is the below the dotted line, and the two capacitance's are the on-PCB capacitance's.

 Above the dotted line is what we have inside the IC.
 Call the left side of the inverter XC1 and right side XC2.
-The inverter is biased by a resistor, $R_1$, to keep the XC1 at a resonable voltage.
+The inverter is biased by a resistor, $R_1$, to keep the XC1 at a reasonable voltage.
 The XC1 and XC2 will oscillate in opposite directions.
-As XC1 increases, XC2 will decrese.
+As XC1 increases, XC2 will decrease.
 The $R_2$ is to model the internal resistance (on-chip wires, bond-wire).